Enterprise plan and pricing | HeyGen

 Enterprise-wide video creation

-HeyGen Enterprise is designed for organisations that need video at scale.
-Create, personalise, and localise content across every department while meeting the strictest security and compliance standards.
+HeyGen Enterprise is designed for organizations that need video at scale.
+Create, personalize, and localize content across every department while meeting the strictest security and compliance standards.
 With unlimited video creation, advanced collaboration tools, powerful integrations, and dedicated support, your teams can move faster, stay on brand, and reach audiences everywhere, all from one platform.

 See the HeyGen difference

-From learning platforms to sales tools, HeyGen integrates with your technology ecosystem and goes even further through our API.
+From learning platforms to sales tools, HeyGen integrates with your technology ecosystem and extends even further through our API.

 HeyGen Enterprise is a complete AI video platform and creative operating system for large teams.
 It includes:

 The Enterprise plan is tailored to your rollout and governance needs.
-Investment varies by seats, usage, compliance requirements, support tier and contract terms.
-Connect with our team for a tailored proposal.
+Investment varies by seats, usage, compliance requirements, support tier, and contract terms.
+Please connect with our team for a tailored proposal.

-Key drivers include team size, usage volume, localisation needs, security and compliance scope, API and integration complexity, training and enablement, SLAs, and term length.
+Key drivers include team size, usage volume, localization needs, security and compliance scope, API and integration complexity, training and enablement, SLAs, and contract term length.

-Enterprises assess total value across output quality, localisation accuracy, time to publish, governance features, and integration effort.
+Enterprises evaluate total value across output quality, localization accuracy, time to publish, governance features, and integration effort.
 HeyGen provides flexible packaging to align with your scale and workflow.
 Request a side-by-side evaluation based on your requirements.

 Yes.
 HeyGen is built for global enterprises that need brand control, approvals, identity management, detailed auditability, and APIs.
-Common adopters include Marketing, L&D, Enablement, and Corporate Comms.
+Common adopters include Marketing, L&D, Enablement, and Corporate Communications.

 Yes.
 Options include usage-aligned packaging, annual or multi-year agreements, committed-use discounts, and phased deployments or pilots to validate value before broader rollout.